balena-io/docs/pages/deployment.md

 ## Configuring the Build and Deploy

-Resin.io defaults to assuming you will be using node.js, and uses [package.json](https://www.npmjs.org/doc/package.json.html) to determine how to build and execute the code.
+Resin.io defaults to assuming you will be using node.js, and uses [package.json][package] to determine how to build and execute the code.

-When you push your code to your application's git endpoint the deploy server generates a [linux container](https://wiki.archlinux.org/index.php/Linux_Containers) specifically for the environment your device operates in, pulls your code into it, runs `npm install` which runs any specified pre-install scripts in this environment followed by any specified [npm](https://www.npmjs.org/) dependencies, reporting progress to your terminal as it goes.
+When you push your code to your application's git endpoint the deploy server generates a [linux container][container] specifically for the environment your device operates in, pulls your code into it, runs `npm install` which runs any specified pre-install scripts in this environment followed by any specified [npm][npm] dependencies, reporting progress to your terminal as it goes.

 If the build executes successfully, the container is shipped over to your device where the supervisor runs it in place of any previously running containers, using `npm start` to execute your code (note that if no start script is specified, it defaults to running `node server.js`.)

 ## An Instructive Example

-A good example application to see this in action is our [text-to-speech example app](https://github.com/resin-io/text2speech).
+A good example application to see this in action is our [text-to-speech example app][text-to-speech].

 Let's take a look at its `package.json` file (correct at the time of writing):-